Free legal support for Windrush community

 Windrush communities in the north-west of England are to get new access to legal advice thanks to Liverpool John Moores University and the charitable grassroot organisation, Liverpool Advocates For Windrush.

-The Windrush generation are people who migrated to the UK from Commonwealth countries between 1448 and 1973** and take their name from the ship HMT Empire Windrush which brought the first immigrants.
+The Windrush generation are people who migrated to the UK from Commonwealth countries between 1948 and 1973 and take their name from the ship HMT Empire Windrush which brought the first immigrants.
+However, anyone who arrived between 1973 and 31 December 1988 from the rest of the world, are also eligible to apply to the Compensation Schemes.
+The Home Office has recently updated the Scheme to include anyone who arrived after 1988, under the age of 18 years, to join family who has settled status.

 Rachel Stalker, from LJMU’s School of Law, said: “We’re offering free, transparent and professional support to the Windrush community in the north-west who need help in applying for compensation through the scheme the Government has set up, or assistance with applications that are already ongoing.
 In some cases, four or five generations of a single family can potentially be affected.”